-14.2 Value object: The carrier is not responsible for theft, loss, possible damage of valuables, money, documents, manuscripts, and any other items kept in luggage.
+1.17 Valuable objects: The carrier is not responsible for theft, loss, possible damage of valuables, money, documents, manuscripts, and any other items kept in luggage.

 1.19 Checked in Luggage should be formally registered at the Cargo Department with a formal receipt of payment.
 Any claims for damages should be accompanied by a luggage receipt.
 In the absence of a receipt the claim will be considered null and void.
 The company will not be held responsible for any damage to the luggage itself such as, wheels and hand set.

-15.0 Complaints: Any complaints or damage of any kind should be reported immediately to the Duty Captain.
+1.20 Complaints: Any complaints or damage of any kind should be reported immediately to the Duty Captain.
 This report must be documented by the Duty Captain and countersigned by the passenger.
 This does not mean acceptance of responsibility and or recognition of any kind by the carrier.
 Claims not accompanied by this damage report will not be accepted or considered by the carrier.

-16.0 Online Booking
+1.21 Online Booking

 The prices displayed upon request are guaranteed throughout the duration of the user’s login session to the site www.catcocos.com

 An itinerary with booking details is automatically displayed and sent to the email address provided upon booking.

 1.21.2 A receipt will also be provided as proof of payment.
 Online bookings carries no booking fees.

-18.0 NO SMOKING (see legislation)
+1.21.4 NO SMOKING (see legislation)

 Smoking is not permitted within any passenger area onboard the carrier.

-INTER ISLAND BOAT LTD
+INTER ISLAND BOATS LTD